 The Group is exposed to financial risks associated with its financial instruments.
 Financial instruments comprise cash and cash equivalents, receivables, payables, bank loans and overdrafts, unsecured notes, lease liabilities and derivative instruments.

 The primary risks these give rise to are:

-- Foreign exchange risk.
+- · Foreign exchange risk.

 - Interest rate risk.

 - Credit risk.

 - Funding and liquidity risk.

-- Capital management risk.
+- · Capital management risk.

-These risks, and the strategies used to mitigate them, are outlined below.
+These risks, and the strategies used to mitigate them, are outlined on the following page.